ojuuji/rbmerge/www/readme.md

 In the merged table all part variants are listed together while still retaining info about variations.
 For example, you still can check how many colors are there, or how many molds and parts per mold.
 Detailed description of the table structure can be found in the [Help → Table Structure](help/#table-structure) topic.

-To resolve mold variants, prints, patters, and alternate parts RBmerge uses parts relationships from [Rebrickable Downloads](https://rebrickable.com/downloads/).
+To resolve mold variants, prints, patterns, and alternate parts RBmerge uses parts relationships from [Rebrickable Downloads](https://rebrickable.com/downloads/).